-If you would have asked me a couple of years ago where I saw myself in the future, if food entrepreneurship would be my destiny, I would have been uncertain as I never thought of it as a full-time career but a hobby that I enjoyed.
+If you would have asked me a few years ago where I saw myself in the future, if food entrepreneurship would be my destiny, I would have been uncertain as I never thought of it as a full-time career but a hobby that I enjoyed.
 Looking back I realized food always played a big part in my life, thanks to my Bengali roots.
 I firmly believe what Julia Child once quoted “People who love to eat are the best people” and understood that food was not just something that fills your appetite but allows you to understand different cultures and bring people together and I have been fortunate to collaborate with some amazing people who share the same love for food as me from across the globe and continue to do so.

 My name is Paulami and I currently live in Netherlands with my husband.
-After living most of our lives in India, my husband and I moved here last year for a fresh start to our lives.
+After living most of our lives in India, my husband and I moved here in April 2017 for a fresh start to our lives.
 I was born in Kolkata, India into a Bengali family but have lived across various cities in India (Bombay being the most number of years).
 [Just FYI: Incase you are new to Indian culture East is very different than West, North to South of India, different food, different languages (real languages not dialects), different customs.} Cooking was something that was an latent skill forever I guess.
 I learnt it from my mother, my flatmates with whom I shared my accommodation and partly from my passion to keep experimenting.
 I graduated in Optometry several moons ago and later went on doing my Masters in Business Administration with Marketing and Communication specialization and worked for close to 9 years in India as a Marketing Communications & PR Consultant but the interest towards cooking always remained constant.

 The best part about moving different cities throughout my life for my education and career was that I got to experience different tastes which was culturally enriching and allowed me to appreciate how diverse our country is and helped me build better connections through food.
 By doing so, I not only learnt about the famous local delicacies but also about not-so-popular cuisines like the Kanchipuram Idli from Tamil Nadu, Guntur Gongura from Andhra Pradesh, Aloo Posto from West Bengal or Thalipeeth from Maharashtra.
 I think that’s where my journey truly began.
 And it is still going on.
 Moving to the Netherlands made it easier for me to explore the world cuisine and meet so many people from different nationalities and learn about their food and culture which brings them together.